-Provide LED luminaires, meeting the minimum requirements outlined in Exhibit A - Lighting Specifications, for the installation of approximately 270,000 lighting fixtures (primarily cobra head).
-Make available for purchase, by the City additional LED luminaires, meeting the minimum requirements outlined in Exhibit A - Lighting Specifications, for uses outside the scope of this Project.
+- Provide LED luminaires, meeting the minimum requirements outlined in Exhibit A - Lighting Specifications, for the installation of more than 285,000 lighting fixtures (primarily cobra head). - Make available for purchase, by the City additional LED luminaires, meeting the minimum requirements outlined in Exhibit A - Lighting Specifications, for uses outside the scope of this Project.